 SNOPT is most efficient if only some of the variables enter nonlinearly, or if the number of active constraints (including simple bounds) is nearly as large as the number of variables.
 SNOPT requires relatively few evaluations of the problem functions.

-GAMS/SULUM is a solver for Linear from Sulum Optimization.
+GAMS/SULUM is a solver for Linear and Mixed Integer Linear problems from Sulum Optimization.

 GAMS/XA is a solver for Linear and Mixed Integer problems from Sunset Software Technology.

 The GAMS/XPRESS solver is an adaptation of the XPRESS-MP Optimization Subroutine Library from Fico and runs only in conjunction with the GAMS modeling system.
 GAMS/XPRESS is a versatile, high-performance optimization system.
-The system integrates a powerful simplex-based LP solver, an MIP module for integer programming problems, and a barrier module implementing a state-of-the-art interior point algorithm for very large LP problems.
+The system includes continuous (LP, QP, and QCP) and mixed-integer programming (MILP, MIQP, and MIQCP) problems capability.